Mortgage Waiting Period After Bankruptcy And Foreclosure

 Qualifying For Conventional Loans After Short Sale

 Fannie Mae and/or Freddie Mac classifies deed in lieu of foreclosure and short sale different than a standard foreclosure.
-Mortgage Waiting Period After Bankruptcy And Foreclosure is different for short sale and deed in lieu of foreclosure than it is for regular foreclosure.
+Mortgage Waiting Period After Bankruptcy And Foreclosure is different for short sale and deed in lieu of foreclosure then it is for regular foreclosure.

-- There is a minimum four year waiting period for Conventional loans after short sale and/or deed in lieu of foreclosure
+- There is a minimum four year waiting period for Conventional loans after a short sale and/or deed in lieu of foreclosure

 - Conventional borrower can put down 5% down payment and has strong re-established credit after the short sale and/or deed in lieu of foreclosure

-- Many lenders have strict underwriting guidelines and overlays when it comes to granting a mortgage loan approval for borrower after deed in lieu of foreclosure and/or short sale
+- Many lenders have strict underwriting guidelines and overlays when it comes to granting a mortgage loan approval for borrower after a deed in lieu of foreclosure and/or short sale

 - Most lenders have overlays